 A quick side note: many of the bigger online mattress companies have stores open across the country.
 They usually offer the same great prices you would find online, giving you the best of both worlds.
 For example, Amerisleep has select store locations where you can try out our beds and take a mattress-in-a-box home.

 For more information on the types of stores that sell mattresses, please read our best place to buy a mattress guide.

 Each type of mattress has its pros and cons.
 Our brief overview of the four main mattress types should make it easier to decide what the right mattress for you is.
 We also cover the average cost of a bed for each type.

 Memory foam beds owe much of their popularity to the mattress-in-a-box movement.
 The material compresses well for home delivery and is quick to regain its shape.
 Memory foam demonstrates similar responsiveness when you lie down, molding to your body for pressure and pain relief.

 Memory foam mattresses are available at all price points, from around $100 to over $2,500.
 However, if you want a better quality mattress that should last several years, you usually have to spend at least a few hundred dollars.
 The average memory foam bed costs $1,150 for a queen size mattress, and the most common price tag is $1,100.

 If you’re shopping for an organic mattress, you can’t go wrong with a natural latex bed.
 Many contain other materials such as organic cotton and wool batting.
 A natural latex mattress is also resilient, often lasting 15 or more years.

-However, the beds aren’t without their drawbacks.
+However, latex mattresses aren’t without their drawbacks.
 Natural latex mattresses are some of the more expensive beds on the market.
-The average cost for a queen size mattress is $2,100, and the most common price is a slightly lower $2,000.
+The average cost for a queen size latex mattress is $2,100, and the most common price is a slightly lower $2,000.